2i2c-org/team-compass/engineering/workflow/default-workflow.md

 The Team will:

 - **Ensure issues are current**
-  - All team members should update and clean up any issues to which they are assigned prior to the planning session
+  - All team members should update and clean up any issues to which they are contributing prior to the planning session
-  - Ensure the use of the Standard Definition of Done available in the General Issue template where possible (See "How are Deliverabled Structured", below).
+  - Ensure the use of the Standard Definition of Done available in the General Issue template where possible (See "How are Deliverables Structured", below).

 The Engineering Manager will: